Srettha urged to send Thaksin back to jail

 Mr Pichit said the public doubts Thaksin requires medical attention, and many believe the authorities used his right to privacy as a prisoner to evade questions about his illnesses.

 He said many believe the regulations of the Department of Corrections were exploited to grant privileges to Thaksin.
-The department has denied that the 74-year-old inmate received any favours.

 The Police General Hospital should clarify Thaksin’s health condition and if he needs treatment, he should be moved to the Central Correctional Hospital, he said.